hd1047/Labs/README.md

-# Labs
+# Optional project for Machine Learning Course
-This folder contains some labs being finished during the Machine Learning course.
+This project is # about churn prediction